brockhbittner/LTCjourney/README.md

 # Learn to Cloud Challenge

-My name is Brock Bittner, I am an aspiring IT Support Specialist and Cloud Engineer!
+My name is Brock Bittner, I am an IT Support Specialist.

 You can find me on linkedin: https://www.linkedin.com/in/brock-bittner-657020198/